apache/nuttx/configs/README.txt

 configs/olimexino-stm32
   This port uses the Olimexino STM32 board (STM32F103RBT6) and a GNU arm-nuttx-elf toolchain* under Linux or Cygwin.
 See the http://www.olimex.com for further\
   information.
-Contribued by David Sidrane.
+Contributed by David Sidrane.

 configs/olimex-strp711
   This port uses the Olimex STR-P711 board and a GNU arm-nuttx-elf toolchain* under